guyr18/music-player/README.md

 python3.10 setup.py
 ```

+The credentials that this file creates are as follows:

+**Email Address**: admin@test.com
+**Password**: password

+This should be entered at the initial authentication / login screen.

 You should now be ready to run the application.
 Below is a sample video demonstrating the intended use of the functionality: